-According to Dr. Sarah Miglio, Director of Core Curriculum Studies and Assistant Professor of History, “First-year students are excited after having engaged with senior level faculty in their core classes.
+According to Dr. Sarah Miglio, Assistant Provost for Academic Affairs and Assistant Professor of Core Studies and History, “First-year students are excited after having engaged with senior level faculty in their core classes.
 The faculty are, in turn, deeply engaged with the core material and investing in students.
 This focus on what it means to study the liberal arts, and what it means to have a vocation or calling, is transforming the way our faculty teach and the way our students learn.”

 Student Audrey Young ’20 came away from first-year seminar with a renewed and reinvigorated vision of learning for all of life; “Liberal arts are a beautiful way of learning by immersing oneself into a variety of academic disciplines in order to gain knowledge and a better understanding of the world.
 We immerse ourselves in Christian liberal arts to: glorify God, get shaped into a whole person, and broaden perspectives so as to better relate to people and spread the gospel.
 We pursue liberal arts not just for ourselves, but for the glory of God.”

 According to Psychology Professor Dr. Richard Butman, “A substantial body of research clearly indicates that the impact of higher education can be accurately measured both short-term and long-term.
 The impact of positive interactions with professors and peers appear to be especially powerful, closely followed by ‘disciplined reflection’ in difficult and demanding times.
 When I think about why a Wheaton education can potentially be so powerful, I know it is often a function of access to authentic and credible role models, the power of a healthy and supportive community, and the challenge of learning to think carefully, critically and courageously.”